 • the coordinators of their degree programme

 • or by email to dicam [at] unitn.it.
-All reports will be forwarded to the relevant person and treated in a confidential manner.
+All reports will be forwarded to the relevant person and treated confidentially.

 Other university bodies that students can contact are: